 It is what is known as embracing lean principles – by adopting continuous improvement practices, value stream mapping, and standardized work, companies can considerably minimize waste, enhance product quality and boost efficiency.
 Suppliers are continuously analyzing and reviewing processes to identify areas of waste and opportunities for improvement.

-Ongoing training is also being provided to staff to ensure they have the necessary skills and knowledge required to implement and sustain lean principles.
-Employees are now equipped with the latest industry insights, trends, and technologies.
-Coaching programs are being developed so they can improve performance, in order to apply those skills in improving business.
-They are encouraged to take on new challenges and provide opportunities for cross-functional and international exposure.
-Thus, a workforce is being created to manage the complexities of the supply chain, while driving growth and innovation.
+Imagine if they are encouraged to take on new challenges and provide opportunities for cross-functional and international exposure.
+Thus, by creating a workforce to manage the complexities of the supply chain, while driving growth and innovation.

 Optimizing inventory management